bmlt-enabled/nacc/nacc2/README.md

         .
     </head>

-You then create an empty block-level element (usually a &lt;div&gt;), with a unique page ID, then reference that ID upon instantiating a new NACC() instance.
+You then create an empty block-level element (usually a div), with a unique page ID, then reference that ID upon instantiating a new NACC() instance.

 Example: